-(Mark One) ------- ------

-REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2016.

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the transition period from

-to

-Commission file number 001-37925

-GDS Holdings Limited

-(Exact name of Registrant as specified in its charter)

-Cayman Islands

-(Jurisdiction of incorporation or organization)

-2/F, Tower 2, Youyou Century Place 428 South Yanggao Road Pudong, Shanghai 200127 People's Republic of China

-(Address of principal executive offices)

-Contact Person: Mr. Daniel Newman Chief Financial Officer +86-21-2033-0303 2/F, Tower 2, Youyou Century Place 428 South Yanggao Road Pudong, Shanghai 200127 People's Republic of China

-(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Name of each exchange on which Title of each class American Depositary Shares, each representing eight registered NASDAQ Global Market

-Class A ordinary shares Class A ordinary shares, par value \$0.00005 per share

-NASDAQ Global Market

-Securities registered or to be registered pursuant to Section 12(g) of the Act:
+Mar k One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2016.
+OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period from to Comr mission file number 001-37925 GDS Holdings Limited (Exact name of Registrant as specified in its charter) Cayman Islands (Jurisdiction of incorporation or organization) 2/F, Tower 2, Youyou Century Place 428 South Yanggao Road Pudong, Shanghai 200127 People's Republic of China (Address of principal executive offices) Contact Person: Mr. Daniel Newman Chief Financial Officer +86-21-2033-0303 2/F, Tower 2, Youyou Century Place 428 South Yanggao Road Pudong, Shanghai 200127 People's Republic of China (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Secur rities registered or to be registered pursuant to Section 12(b) of the Act: Name of each exchange on which Title of each class registered American Depositary Shares, each representing eight NASDAQ Global Market Class A ordinary shares Class A ordinary shares, par value \$0.00005 per share NASDAQ Global Market

-Not for trading, but only in connection with the registration of American Depositary Shares representing such Class A ordinary shares pursuant to the requirements of the Securities and Exchange Commission.
+Not for trading, but only in connection with the registration of American Depositary Shares representing such Class A ordinary shares pursuant to the requirements of the Securities and Exchange Commission. rities registered or to be registered nursuant to Section 12(g) of the Act